JacksonKuo/blog/_posts/2025-1-4-ai-exploration-part-5.markdown

 # Results

 Vision appears to not have a great concept of logos.
 The output states, `the Amazon logo appears again in the top left corner`, however that is clearly not true.
-Perhaps Vision is getting confused with the text `Amazon Basics` at the top.
-And maybe that Amazon text is being considered a logo.
+Perhaps Vision is getting confused with the text `Amazon Basics` in the top bar.
+And maybe the "Amazon" in `Amazon Basics` text is being considered a logo.

 The comparsion is successful on this next image which has no Amazon textwords.